China Aid Association Releases its Annual Persecution Report for 2022, Cataloguing Persecution Against Christians in Mainland China

 ChinaAid's president and founder Bob Fu commented on the highlights of the report:

 "The CCP implemented various strategies against Christians in 2022.
 By using the new measures against religious content online and the infamous zero-COVID policy, authorities limited or eliminated Christian gatherings.
 By using charges of 'fraud,' the Chinese government financially suffocated the house church movement.
 We are gravely concerned about how the Communist Regime also treats the state-sanctioned church.
 Previously, they asked for sole allegiance to the Communist Party, but since the 20th National Party Congress, they shifted their emphasis to aligning with Xi Jinping.
 Their goal is not only to curate a 'socialist-friendly' church; they hope to erase it.
-The international community needs to know about these trends and developments as China continues to rise on the global stage.
+The international community needs to know about these trends and developments as China continues to rise on the global stage."

 SOURCE ChinaAid